HMABUHABIB/Pixel-Art/Task Result.md

 - JavaScript

 I chose JavaScript because most of my work before was done with it.
-Like (work, study, free-time) projects, And I have done many online courses for JavaScript, Node.js, and react.
+Like (work, study, free-time) projects, And I have done many online courses about JavaScript, Node.js, and react.

 ## Used 3rd Party Libraries